-Seniors who have earned a 3.5 average or above at the end of seven semesters (or the equivalent in the distance programs), and who have demonstrated leadership qualities through volunteer and extra-curricular activities, may be nominated for membership in Kappa Gamma Pi, the national Catholic women's honor society.
-Two Kappa Gamma Pi St. Catherine medals are awarded each year, one in the campus program and one in the distance programs, to two graduating students who represent the high ideals of a Catholic college education.
+Seniors who have earned a 3.5 average or above at the end of seven semesters (or the equivalent in Woods Online), and who have demonstrated leadership qualities through volunteer and extra-curricular activities, may be nominated for membership in Kappa Gamma Pi, the national Catholic women's honor society.
+Two Kappa Gamma Pi St. Catherine medals are awarded each year, one in the campus program and one in the Woods Online program, to two graduating students who represent the high ideals of a Catholic college education.

-Alumnae Leadership and Service Medals are awarded each year by the Saint Mary-of-the-Woods College Alumnae Association to two graduating seniors, one from the campus program and one from the distance programs.
+Alumnae Leadership and Service Medals are awarded each year by the Saint Mary-of-the-Woods College Alumnae Association to two graduating seniors, one from the campus program and one from the Woods Online program.
 One student completing a graduate program is also awarded an Alumnae Leadership and Service Medal.
 Each student is selected on the basis of outstanding leadership and service.